plone/training/docs/plone-deployment/project-edit.md

 ### Changing the default theme

-We'll illustrate the process of integrating a Frontend add-on, `@kitconcept/volto-light-theme`, which provides a new theme for Volto.
-We'll centralize all modifications within our project's add-on, `volto-ploneconf2025`, to streamline future Volto version upgrades.
+We'll illustrate the process of integrating an add-on named `Volto Light Theme`, which provides a new theme for Volto.
+This add-on is composed by a frontend component, named `@kitconcept/volto-light-theme`, and a backend component named `kitconcept.voltolighttheme`.

+#### Backend: Incorporating a New Dependency

+First, we need to add the package as a dependency on the Python project by editing {file}`backend/pyproject.toml` and append `kitconcept.voltolighttheme` to the `dependencies` section.
+This will ensure the add-on will be available to Python.

+Then we tell Zope to load the add-on run-time configurations by editing {file}`backend/src/ploneconf2025/core/dependencies.zcml` and append `kitconcept.voltolighttheme`

+And, if we want to have this add-on installed when we create a new website, edit {file}`backend/src/ploneconf2025/core/profiles/default/metadata.xml` and append `kitconcept.voltolighttheme`

-#### Incorporating a New Dependency
+#### Frontend: Incorporating a New Dependency

 Edit {file}`frontend/packages/volto-ploneconf2025/package.json` and append `@kitconcept/volto-light-theme` to the `addons` and `dependencies` sections, as shown below: